AdobeDocs/experience-manager-65.en/help/forms/developing/building-xml.md

 * org.apache.xerces.dom.DocumentImpl

 DocumentImpl is a subclass of NodeImpl, so it can be supposed that any XML process variable is a NodeImpl derivation.
-You can find the documentation for NodeImpl [here](https://xerces.apache.org/xerces-j/apiDocs/org/apache/xerces/dom/NodeImpl.html).
+See the documentation of [NodeImpl](https://xerces.apache.org/xerces-j/apiDocs/org/apache/xerces/dom/NodeImpl.html) for more details.

 **A Sample XML Creation Using the Execute Script Service**